 Both EVs and hybrid cars produce fewer harmful emissions than gas vehicles, providing a benefit of improved air quality for you, your family and your community.
 These cars are a great option for the environmentally conscious consumer and for anyone who lives in a state with controlled emissions standards.
 To date, 13 states have adopted California’s low-emission vehicle (LEV) and zero-emission vehicle (ZEV) standards requiring manufacturers to sell a certain number of ZEVs per year.

-Because electric cars have fewer moving parts than a gasoline powered car, EV engines can go farther between maintenance checks and that can help keep cash in your pocket.
-However, electric cars aren’t without maintenance entirely, though, as the batteries inside electric cars have a finite amount of life in them before you’d need to replace the battery.
-Replacing the battery can be an expensive endeavor though so you’ll want to make sure you keep up on routine maintenance checks!
+Because EVs have no engine, one of the main advantages of electric cars is that they don’t need to be serviced or have oil changes.
+That keeps more cash in your pocket.
+However, electric cars aren’t without maintenance entirely, as the batteries inside electric cars have a finite amount of life in them before needing to be replaced.
+Replacing the battery can be an expensive endeavor, so you’ll want to make sure you keep up on routine maintenance checks.

 Should You Buy an Electric Car?

-Still thinking about opting for an all-electric vehicle or plug-in hybrid?
-Take our quiz to find out!
+Do you think an all-electric vehicle or plug-in hybrid is a good fit for you and your lifestyle?
+Take our quiz to find which option meets your needs.
 No matter which car you choose, your local Farm Bureau agent is here to assist you with any auto insurance needs.